 Material Non-Public Information (MNPI) is information that is both not publicly available and material to investment decisions.
 Trading on MNPI is a violation of securities law, regardless of how the information was obtained.

-This definition matters for alternative data because some data sources — even when marketed as “public” or “aggregated” — can contain signals that cross into MNPI territory.
-The question of where legal alternative data ends and illegal insider information begins is under active regulatory scrutiny.
+This matters for alternative data because some sources, even when marketed as “public” or “aggregated,” can carry signals that cross into MNPI territory.
+Where legal alternative data ends and illegal insider information begins sits under active regulatory scrutiny.

 Best practices for investment teams include documented due diligence on every provider’s sourcing methodology, legal review of vendor agreements, and written internal policies for evaluating new data sources before they enter the investment process.